-The details are important: while a few states allow parents to engage other people to teach their children, in some situations, the number of families who are having their children taught by a shared instructor determines whether or not it’s homeschooling.
+The details are important: While a few states allow parents to engage other people to teach their children, in some situations the number of families who are having their children taught by a shared instructor determine whether or not it’s homeschooling.

-What about tutors?
-Several states permit this option, but they usually require the tutor to hold state teacher credentials and impose certain regulations by which families with tutors must abide.
+Several states permit this option, but usually require the tutor to hold state teacher credentials.
 For example:

-- Pennsylvania requires that tutors must receive a “fee or other consideration."
+- Pennsylvania (tutor must receive a “fee or other consideration”)

-Similarly, New York State allows for someone other than mom and dad to teach the children.
-However, if that person is teaching children from more than one family full-time, then in the opinion of the State Education Department, that arrangement is now a private school.
+Similarly, New York allows for someone other than mom and dad to teach the children.
+However, if that person is teaching children from more than one family full time, then in the opinion of the State Education Department, that arrangement is now a private school.
 And private schools in New York have to comply with their own voluminous regulations.

-In other places, the laws for homeschooling via private school can get arcane.
-Virginia, for instance, allows students to enroll in a private school but then study from home, if the student’s at-home schooling is for the same number of hours per day, for the same days per year, and during the same period of the year as in public schools.
-(Families who choose to homeschool under Virginia’s “notice of intent to homeschool” option have a lot more flexibility.)
+In other places the laws for homeschooling via private school can get arcane.
+Virginia for instance, allows students to enroll in a private school but then study from home, if the student’s at-home schooling is for the same number of hours per day, for the same days per year, and during the same period of the year as public schools.
+(Families who choose to homeschool under Virginia’s notice of intent to homeschool option have a lot more flexibility.)

-As we already mentioned, many parents who are new to homeschooling this year have talked about forming innovative educational groups, which are being called by various terms, including pods and micro-schools.
+As we already mentioned, many parents who are new to homeschooling this year have talked about forming innovative educational groups, which are being called by various terms including “micro-schools.”